Massachusetts law about stem cell research

 Federal laws

 Dickey-Wicker Amendment, P.L.
-104-99, sec.128
+104-99, sec.
+128

-Prohibits use of Federal funds for "(1) the creation of a human embryo or embryos for research purposes; or (2) research in which a human embryo or embryos are destroyed, discarded, or knowingly subjected to risk of injury or death greater than that allowed for research on fetuses in utero..."
+Prohibits the use of Federal funds for "(1) the creation of a human embryo or embryos for research purposes; or (2) research in which a human embryo or embryos are destroyed, discarded, or knowingly subjected to risk of injury or death greater than that allowed for research on fetuses in utero..."

 21st Century Cures Act, P.L.
 114-255

 Includes sections requiring timely regulatory review of regenerative therapies, including therapies enabled by stem cell therapy research.
-See also 21 USC 356g, Standards for regenerative medicine and regenerative advanced therapies,
+See also 21 USC 356g, Standards for regenerative medicine and regenerative advanced therapies.

 Federal executive orders and guidelines